 Membership: A team of representatives comprised of 13 delegates, ideally with at least one delegate from each location.
 No location will have more than 3 delegates at any one time.
 Delegates determine the organization's priorities and activities in concert with the President, Vice President or President-Elect, Secretary, and Treasurer or Secretary/Treasurer.
 CASO will elect new officers as needed annually in May.

 Meetings: Regular meetings of the organization will be scheduled every month with all members encouraged to attend and participate.

 Purpose: SGA represents all NPC students and advocates for issues that enhance their academic, social, and career development by facilitating communication among students and with administration, faculty, and staff.

-Membership: Twelve members from the four campuses and one from each center.
+Membership: At least twelve members including one student from each campus and center.
 A student is defined as anyone registered and enrolled for NPC classes.
 The Vice President for Learning and Student Services or designee advises SGA.
 The Student Government Association appoints students to committees as appropriate.

 Meetings: Meets monthly during the academic year and at other times at the discretion of the SGA President with appropriate notice.
 At the first meeting of the academic year elects a President, Secretary, and Treasurer to begin service upon election.

-Purpose: The President or designee shall provide regular opportunities for all employees to participate in an open dialogue to facilitate internal communication and share concerns with the college administration.
+Purpose: The President or designee shall provide regular opportunities for all employees to participate in an open dialogue to facilitate internal communication and share concerns with the NPC administration.
 The President’s Office shall forward concerns to the appropriate shared governance group or administrator for review and consideration.
-The President may use these opportunities to discuss or introduce concepts or proposals for consideration by the college, or to update the college on matters of institutional significance.
+The President may use these opportunities to discuss or introduce concepts or proposals for consideration by the NPC, or to update the NPC on matters of institutional significance.
 The President or designee will chair these activities.
-All employees of the college are encouraged to attend.
+All employees of NPC are encouraged to attend.